kl3cks7r/doukutsu-rs/README.md

 - Studio Pixel/Nicalis for Cave Story
 - All of the lovely contributors of doukutsu-rs
-- duncathan_salt and the contributors of his randomizer.
-I appreciate the research documents
+- duncathan and the contributors of his randomizer
+- Everyone else in the CSMC!